 Each time you travel on a train, tram or bus you must 'touch on' and 'touch off' at the myki reader.
 The exception to this is when traveling on a tram around Melbourne - you will only need to touch off if your whole trip is within Zone 2 (see maps).

-You can apply for a refund of any unused myki money, unused myki pass or part used myki pass at any time by completing the myki Refund and Reimbursement form.
+You can apply for a refund of any unused myki money, unused myki pass or part used myki pass at any time, more information can be found on the PTV website

 Public transport zoning (Melbourne)

 Melbourne public transport zones changed from January 1 2015, the whole network is now classed as Zone 1.

 This means you pay one price to travel to/from La Trobe University and beyond.

 If all your travel is still within the old Zone 2, then it will be even cheaper to travel.

 Eligible students for the Victorian Public Transport (VPT) concession card will automatically be emailed a pre-filled application form to their La Trobe student email account.